Corporate governance

 • Research collaborations for joint knowledge building

-• Corporate citizenship: MTU is part of society and a good neighbor
+• Corporate citizenship: MTU as part of society and a good neighbor

 • Employees use the knowledge they have acquired at MTU to play a responsible role in society

 MTU is committed to the goal of limiting global warming preferably to 1.5 degrees Celsius, as set out in the Paris Agreement.
-We are pursuing our long-term goal of zero-emission aviation through our Clean Air Engine (Claire) technology agenda.
-Through Claire, we are developing innovative propulsion concepts that meet the high safety standards of aviation, greatly reduce impact on the climate and fulfill all future noise emissions limits.
-We firmly believe that taking a sustainable approach to our business will allow us to remain competitive and successful in the long term.
-More on aligning our product stewardship with the Paris Agreement in the chapter Climate impact of aircraft engines
+We are pursuing our long-term vision of emissions-free flight through our Clean Air Engine (Claire) technology agenda.
+With Claire, we are working to develop innovative propulsion concepts that are intended to meet the high safety standards of aviation, greatly reduce impact on the climate, and fulfill all future noise emissions limits.
+We firmly believe that taking this approach to our business will allow us to remain competitive and successful in the long term.
+More information about aligning our product stewardship with the Paris Agreement in the chapter Climate impact of aircraft engines

-Our value creation should be sustainable as well.
-We are implementing concepts to reduce the carbon footprint of our own operations in production and maintenance at our sites, and attaining carbon neutrality in the long-term.
-For more information, see climate action at production sites
+Our value creation should be more sustainable as well.
+We are implementing concepts to reduce the carbon footprint of our own operations in production and maintenance at our sites, and strive for carbon neutrality in the long term.
+More information under Climate action at our sites

-The protection of human rights has always been an important concern for MTU.
-Against the backdrop of increasing regulatory requirements such as Germany’s Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) and given stakeholder expectations of responsible management of global supply chains, MTU has established a stricter risk management system for potential human rights violations in the supply chain and in its own business operations.
+The protection of human rights is an important concern for MTU and is a fundamental component of responsible corporate governance.
+MTU has established a risk management system for potential human rights violations in its supply chain and in its own business operations.
+To further strengthen respect for human rights, we introduced new due diligence processes in 2023.
 As a high-tech company, we are generally exposed to a lower risk of human rights violations than other industries.
+More information about Respect for human rights within MTU and Responsible management of global supply chains

-Sustainability topics are an integral part of MTU’s strategy and selected control variables from CR management are relevant to compensation.
+Sustainability topics are an integral part of MTU’s strategy and selected control variables from sustainability management are relevant to compensation for the Executive Board and senior managers.
 This will strengthen sustainability in the Group and make progress more measurable.
-For the 2022 financial year, the environmental, social and governance (ESG) targets came from the areas of climate action in site operations and employee satisfaction, which are incorporated into the variable compensation of the Executive Board and senior executives.
+For the 2023 financial year, the environmental, social, and governance (ESG) goals came from the areas of climate action in site operations and employee training.

 For climate action, annual progress is taken from the company’s climate strategy, the ecoRoadmap.
-The ESG-relevant performance indicator CO2 as a component of variable compensation was related to the European production sites (Munich, Hannover, Berlin and Rzeszów) in 2022.
-Detailed presentation of the ecoRoadmap and goal attainment in 2022 MTU plans to extend this indicator to all its production sites in the current financial year of 2023.
+In 2023, the ESG-relevant performance indicator CO2 as a component of variable compensation was tied to the goal attainment of all the Group’s production and maintenance sites for the first time.
+Detailed presentation of the ecoRoadmap and goal attainment in 2023

 Chief Sustainability Officer (CSO) on the Executive Board

 We have integrated sustainability into organizational structures and established sustainability management throughout the MTU Group.
-Through the corporate responsibility (CR) management system, we monitor our sustainability strategy, performance and goals.
+Through the corporate sustainability (CS) management system, we monitor our sustainability strategy, performance, and goals.

-A CR Board is responsible for the implementation of CR management on behalf of the Executive Board.
+A Corporate Sustainability Board (CS Board) is responsible for the implementation of CS management on behalf of the Executive Board.
 At the Executive Board level, CEO Lars Wagner is also Chief Sustainability Officer (CSO), making him MTU’s first representative for sustainability.
-He is primarily responsible for defining the positioning of MTU and its sustainability strategy and objectives.
+He is primarily responsible for defining the company’s positioning and its sustainability strategy and objectives, advised by the CS Board.
 In this way, sustainability is integrated into our corporate decision-making processes.
-Moreover, the CSO monitors goal attainment and ensures that the CR organization is suitably aligned with the requirements and successfully implemented in the company.
-In carrying out these responsibilities, the CSO works closely together with the CR Board.
+Moreover, the CSO, with the support of the CS Board, monitors goal attainment and ensures that the CS organization is suitably aligned with the requirements and successfully embedded in the company.
+In carrying out these responsibilities, the CSO works closely together with the CS Board.

 We take responsibility for social and environmental issues in accordance with economic imperatives.

-→ We promote interdisciplinary cooperation on CR projects within the company and in CR networks beyond the company gates.
+We promote interdisciplinary cooperation on CS projects within the company and in CS networks beyond the company gates.

-At the heart of the interdisciplinary CR team are the CR divisional coordinators.
+At the heart of the interdisciplinary CS team are the divisional coordinators and site coordinators for sustainability.
 They play an important part in operational implementation, working with experts in their disciplines to develop goals and measures, implement them, and take responsibility for monitoring their progress.
-In collaboration with the representatives in the business areas, the divisional coordinators are heavily involved in shaping the strategic focus of their respective CR goals and developing these goals over time.
-CR management officers at the sites support the CR divisional coordinators and the overall CR coordination team.
-The CR team also jointly conducts the annual materiality analysis for the sustainability topics.
+In collaboration with the representatives in the business areas, the divisional coordinators are heavily involved in shaping the strategic focus of their respective goals and developing these goals over time.
+CS coordinators at the sites support the CS divisional coordinators and the central Corporate Sustainability Management & Reporting department.
+The CS team also jointly conducts the annual materiality analysis for the sustainability topics.
 By implementing this organizational structure, we ensure that sustainability is embedded throughout the entire company for all relevant topics.

-We steer our sustainability strategy through the CR management system, while the CR Board acts as the decision-making body in conjunction with the Chief Sustainability Officer.
-A central CR coordination team manages Group-wide sustainability activities and overall CR management, and CR divisional coordinators are responsible for goals and actions in their disciplines.
+We steer our sustainability strategy through the CS management system, while the CS Board acts as the decision-making body in conjunction with the Chief Sustainability Officer.
+A central CS department, under the direction of the Chief Financial Officer, is responsible for the further development of sustainability management within the MTU Group and for sustainability reporting.
+CS divisional and site coordinators are responsible for the goals and measures in their disciplines.

 Risk management for non-financial issues